Fred F. French

 Frederick Fillmore French (October 14, 1883 – August 30, 1936) was a real estate developer active primarily in New York City.
-His largest developments have included the Fred F. French Building, Tudor City, and Knickerbocker Village.
+His largest developments include the Fred F. French Building, Tudor City, and Knickerbocker Village.

 Biography

 He was born in Manhattan, New York City, on October 14, 1883, and initially lived at East 86th Street on the Upper East Side.
 His middle name, Fillmore, honored his great-uncle on his mother's side, President Millard Fillmore.
 He grew up at East 162nd Street in the Bronx and attended the Horace Mann High School through a Pulitzer scholarship.
 Although French's mother was a college graduate, his father was a poor cigar maker who died when French was young.
 French was the oldest of four siblings and, in his youth, supported his family by taking part-time jobs.

 After graduating high school, French went to Princeton University for one year before moving to Mexico "for a taste of ranching".
 In 1905, he returned to New York City and started taking engineering classes at Columbia University.